 |Testing of Dust Suppressants for Water Quality Impacts||2005||Active||$80,000|

-EPA Region 9 staff, working with the Office of Research and Development (ORD), are currently assessing several innovative methods to evaluate vapor intrusion into indoor air.
+EPA Region 9 staff, working with the Office of Research and Development (ORD), assessed several innovative methods to evaluate vapor intrusion into indoor air.
 Vapor intrusion, which is the migration of subsurface volatile organic compounds (VOCs) and other chemicals into indoor air, has emerged as a priority contaminant pathway at hazardous waste sites nationwide.

-Alana Lee, Mathew Plate, and Kathy Baylor teamed up with ORD researchers and were awarded a Regional Applied Research Effort (RARE) grant for $100, 000 to evaluate several new practical methods to assess the vapor intrusion pathway into buildings.
-Three techniques are under investigation: (1) using radon sample data as a surrogate for determining VOC vapor intrusion; (2) using building pressure differential to assess the potential for vapor intrusion; and (3) using sorbent-based methods for longer time-integrated measurement (1 to weeks) of indoor air VOCs.
+Alana Lee, Mathew Plate, and Kathy Baylor teamed up with ORD researchers and were awarded a Regional Applied Research Effort (RARE) grant for $104,000 to evaluate several new practical methods to assess the vapor intrusion pathway into buildings.
+Three techniques were investigated: (1) using radon sample data as a surrogate for determining VOC vapor intrusion; (2) using building pressure differential to assess the potential for vapor intrusion; and (3) using sorbent-based methods for longer time-integrated measurement (days to weeks) of indoor air VOCs.